applier

 Apply the given ‘userFunction’ to the given input and output files.

 otherArgs is an object of extra arguments to be passed to the userFunction, each with a sensible name on the object.
-These can be either input or output arguments, entirely at the discretion of userFunction(). otherArgs should be in instance of rios.applier.OtherInputs
+These can be either input or output arguments, entirely at the discretion of userFunction(). otherArgs should be in instance of rios.structures.OtherInputs

 The userFunction has the following call sequence: